Holyhead Hotspur F.C.: Stadium

-The club play at the New Stadium, which they moved into in 2007.
+The club play at the New Stadium, into which they moved in 2007.
 The old ground still stands next to the new one, and is in use for some local games.
 The ground was chosen to host several games, including the final, of the 2019 Inter Games Football Tournament.

 Management team

-It was announced on 13 September 2009 that Campbell Harrison was to step down as manager after 3 seasons in charge.
+It was announced on 13 September 2009 that Campbell Harrison was to step down as manager after three seasons in charge.
 On 16 September 2009, Mark Williams, who was assistant manager to Campbell, was offered the post of manager.
 He duly accepted, and promoted reserve team boss Emlyn Manley-Williams to be his assistant manager on 8 October 2009.
-Emlyn was appointed first team manager at the start of the 2011 season which heralded unprecedented success in his first season.
+Emlyn was appointed first team manager at the start of the 2011 season, which heralded unprecedented success in his first season.
 Emlyn and his backroom staff of Neil Bell and Mark Jat tendered their resignations in May 2013.
 On 6 June 2013, Campbell Harrison was re-appointed first team manager.
 He gave up the reins in 2018, with Darren Garmey and Nick Dumbarton replacing him.